15 Crawlability Problems & How to Fix Them

 Pages without internal links can create crawlability problems.

-Search engines will have trouble discovering those pages.
+Search engines have trouble discovering pages that lack internal links.

-You’ll see whether there are any orphan pages present on your site.
+The tool will display any orphan pages on your site.

 “Issues” tab with “orphan” search

-To solve this problem, add internal links to orphan pages from other relevant pages on your site.
+To fix this problem, add internal links to orphan pages from other relevant pages on your site.

 5. Bad Sitemap Management

-A sitemap provides a list of pages on your site that you want search engines to crawl, index, and rank.
+A sitemap lists the pages on your site that you want search engines to crawl, index, and rank.

 XML Sitemaps Generator search bar

-For example, if your website is www.example.com, then your sitemap URL should be accessed at www.example.com/sitemap.xml.
+For example, if your website is www.example.com, your sitemap URL should be www.example.com/sitemap.xml.

-Finally, submit your sitemap to Google in your Google Search Console account.
+Finally, submit your sitemap to Google through your Google Search Console account.

-Click “Sitemaps” in the left-hand menu.
-Then, enter your sitemap URL and click “Submit.”
+Access your account, click "Sitemaps" in the left-hand menu, enter your sitemap URL, and click "Submit."

 "Add a new sitemap" in Google Search Console